Developer Guides & Tutorials

 Implementing ASP.NET core localization with IStringLocalizer

-In ASP.NET Core, using the IStringLocalizer interface is the recommended way to manage localization.
-It integrates smoothly with the framework, making your code cleaner and easier to maintain.
+In ASP.NET Core, IStringLocalizer is the recommended way to access localized strings.
+It integrates with the framework and lets you retrieve translations without hardcoding them.

 Setting up localization in the application